 You can find more info in regards to Uluru and Kata Tjuta walks on the official website of Parks Australia.

 In the afternoon we left the Uluru – Kata Tjuta National Park for a long drive to Alice Springs.
-The road from Ayers Rock to Alice Springs is sealed all the way and the drive is about 6 hours.
+The road from Uluru to Alice Springs is sealed all the way.
+The driving distance is about 470km and it takes at least 5 hours.
+It took us 6 hours, photo stops included.

 In Alice Springs we stayed at the same hotel as on the first night of our trip in the Red Centre – Alice on Todd.
 It felt like coming home.

-The next day we flew to Adelaide from where we continued our Australian trip with a visit to Kangaroo Island, Great Ocean Road and later also Tasmania.
-It was 20°C colder in Kangaroo Island than in the Red Centre, and it probably made the whole Red Centre experience even more special.
+The next day we flew to Adelaide from where we continued our Australian trip with a visit to Kangaroo Island, Great Ocean Road, and later also Tasmania.
+It was 20°C colder in Kangaroo Island than in Alice Springs and it probably made the whole Red Centre experience even more special.

 Australia is so big and there is so much to see that we are definitely planning to return one day.
 If there is one place I would definitely want to visit again, it’s the Red Centre!

-Oh, and here are those Red Centre trip suggestions I promised for the budget travellers.
+Below are those Red Centre trip suggestions I promised for budget travelers.
+Take a look!